 Their common characteristic is that they are all free-form editable maps, so you don’t have to draw the states manually.
 Unfortunately, the shape-based maps are grouped by default, so we must separate them using the “Ungroup” function.

 So we’ll be able to color every single state individually.
-Then, after the ungrouping, we’ll have a map just like this one below.
+Then, after the ungrouping, we’ll have a map like the one below.

 Create the Data Table and Textboxes